Stop being frantic about code testing

 A pattern emerged very early in my experience that coincides very well with the Linux kernel model of development.

 Whatever the majority is doing, and whatever people seem to be frantic about, is usually the wrong way to do things.
 I believe it is because people who tend to become religious about such matters are often very insecure and emotional, as soon as they see someone going against the current, they become afraid because this jeopardizes their own position in life.
-They stand where they stand, not because they themselves have been thinking deep and hard about the stuff they do, but simply because they are "sheeplings".
+They stand where they stand, not because they themselves have been thinking deep and hard about the stuff they do, but simply because they are "blind followers".

 Oh, and by the way, yes I am serious.